51pgwamuyu/celo-101/readme.md

     }

 ```
+### Function uploadAnArt

-**Function uploadAnArt** is used to upload artwork.This function takes four parameters related to the artwork and performs several checks before adding the artwork to the contract's state.To pass parameter into a solidity functon you must define type of data you want to upload.Example
+This function is used to upload artwork.This function takes four parameters related to the artwork and performs several checks before adding the artwork to the contract's state.To pass parameter into a solidity function you must define type of data you want to upload.Example
 **_string memory _artname_** specifies that _artname is of type string.memory is a data location which is temporary.
 **_require_** is used to verify that data that is passed by user meets the requirement required by contract.
 **_msg.sender_** is the address calling the function

-    // get art by detailas.
+_The below function is used to get details of a specific art by passing the art id_ .

     ```
-    function getArtDetails(uint256 _id)
+    function getArtDetails(uint256 _id) public view returns (address,string memory,string memory,string memory,uint256){
-        public
-        view
-        returns (
-            address,
-            string memory,
-            string memory,
-            string memory,
-            uint256
-        )
-    {
       return (
             arts[_id].owner,
             arts[_id].artName,
             arts[_id].artdescription,
             arts[_id].artimageurl,
             arts[_id].artprice
         );
     }

 ```

-This function is used to get details of a specific art by passing the art id .
+_The below function is used to delete art by passing the art id and also verifying that its only the owner can delete the art_

-    // owner delete an art
     ```
     function deleteArt(uint256 id) public {
         require(